The Complete Guide to Royal Portrush

 The New 7th Hole

-The new 7th hole at Royal Portrush under moody skies.
+The new 7th hole at Royal Portrush and the "Wee Nellie" bunker under moody skies.

 16th Hole – Calamity Corner

-Perhaps the most appropriately named hole in golf, the 236 yard 16th at Royal Portrush will test the nerve of even the best of golfers.
-An enormous 75 foot deep chasm is positioned short and right of the plateau green, ready to capture any wayward slice.
-The common miss is here is to the left, however a par from anywhere but the putting surface borders on the miraculous.
+Perhaps the most appropriately named hole in golf, the 236-yard 16th will test even the best of nerves.
+A massive chasm sits short and right of the plateau green.
+With many wisely missing left to stay out of trouble, par from anywhere but the putting surface is cause for celebration.

 The 16th tee at Royal Portrush.
 It's much scarier looking the other way.